 Watch SpaceX launch 22 Starlink satellites to orbit tonight

-SpaceX plans to launch 22 Starlink internet satellites to orbit tonight (July 22), and you can watch the action live.
+SpaceX plans to launch another batch of its Starlink internet satellites to orbit tonight (July 27), and you can watch the action live.

-A Falcon 9 rocket carrying the Starlink spacecraft is scheduled to lift off from Cape Canaveral Space Force Station in Florida tonight at 7:34 p.m.
-EDT (2334 GMT).
+Elon Musk's company plans to launch 22 Starlink spacecraft atop a Falcon 9 rocket from Florida's Cape Canaveral Space Force Station tonight at 10:20 p.m.
+EDT (0220 GMT on July 28).

 You can watch it live here at Space.com, courtesy of SpaceX, or directly via the company.
 Coverage is expected to begin about five minutes before liftoff.